akka/alpakka/docs/src/main/paradox/examples/elasticsearch-samples.md

 - Instantiate a Slick database session using the config parameters definited in key `slick-h2-mem` (1)
 - Slick definition of the MOVIE table (2)
 - case class that holds the results of the Slick query.
 (3)
-- Construct the Slick `Source` for the H2 table (4)
-- Query all data in the table (5)
-- Map each tuple into a `Movie` case class instance (6)
-- Instantiate Elastic REST client (7)
+- Instantiate Elastic REST client (4)
-- Instantiate the Spray json format that converts the `Movie` case class to json (8)
+- Instantiate the Spray json format that converts the `Movie` case class to json (5)
+- Construct the Slick `Source` for the H2 table and query all data in the table (6)
+- Map each tuple into a `Movie` case class instance (7)
+- The first argument of the `IncomingMessage` is the *id* of the document.
+Replace with `None` if you would Elastic to generate one (8)
 - Prepare the Elastic `Sink` that the data needs to be drained to (9)
-- The first argument of the `IncomingMessage` is the *id* of the document.
-Replace with `None` if you would Elastic to generate one (10)
-- Close the Slick session and the Elastic client after upon completion of indexing the data (11)
+- Close the Slick session and the Elastic client after upon completion of indexing the data (10)

 Scala
 : @@snip ($alpakka$/doc-examples/src/main/scala/elastic/FetchUsingSlickAndStreamIntoElastic.scala) { #sample }